Program Directors, Professors, and Staff

 - Content Expert (Consultant) for NSF-MSP program evaluation, 2004-2006

 - Member, Advisory Committee for GPRA Performance Assessment, NSF, 2005-2007

 - Invited presenter, NSB Workshop on Engineering Education, 2006

 - GK-12 Sub-Chair, Committee of Visitors for GK-12 and IGERT programs, NSF, August 2008

-Dr. Eric J. Sheppard joined Hampton University on January 5, 2004 as Dean of the School of Engineering and Technology, a position he held until summer 2016.
+Dr. Eric J. Sheppard joined Hampton University in January 2004 as Dean of the School of Engineering and Technology, a position he held until summer 2016.